ICML-anon/rllab/docs/user/implement_algo.rst

 In this section, we will walk through the implementation of the classical REINFORCE [1]_ algorithm, also known as the "vanilla" policy gradient.
-We will exploit the utilities provided by the framework whenever possible.
+We will start with an implementation that works with a fixed policy and MDP, and then gradually refine our implementation using the utilities provided by the framework.

 Preliminaries
 =============